dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 The HWP control is circled in the source control dialog.
 Use this to set the polarization angle of the source.
 :::

-+++ {"tags": ["remove-cell"]}
++++ {"tags": []}

-## Aim 3: Single-Photon Interference
+## Aim 4: Single-Photon Interference (Day 2)

-+++ {"tags": ["remove-cell"]}
++++ {"tags": []}

 In this ecxercise we will build an interferometer to explore single-photon interference.
 We will explore the coherence time of the single photons as well as the concept of interaction free measurement made possible through the wave-particle duality.

-+++ {"tags": ["remove-cell"]}
++++ {"tags": []}

-### Prelab

-Before the lab, watch the following video related to the concepts we will explore in this part.
+Before the lab, work through the prelab materials and watch the following video related to the concepts we will explore in this part.

 <!--<iframe width="560" height="315" src="https://www.youtube.com/embed/4d6d8BB7_n0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>--~>

-+++ {"tags": ["remove-cell"]}
++++ {"tags": []}

 ### Lab Exercise

-+++ {"tags": ["remove-cell"]}
++++ {"tags": []}

 #### Part 1: Single-Photon Interference

-1. Construct a [Michelson interferometer](https://en.wikipedia.org/wiki/Michelson_interferometer) on the quantenkoffer.
+**Step 1** Construct a [Michelson interferometer](https://en.wikipedia.org/wiki/Michelson_interferometer) on the quantenkoffer.
 There's technically not a fixed way to do this, but an example configuration is shown in {numref}`fig-t3e1-lab-michelson-setup`.
 The important thing is that we need a motorized wedge in each arm for delay control of each arm.
 For alignment purposes, use the following procedure.

-     - Turn the red reference laser on to full power
+ 1. Turn the red reference laser on to full power
-     - Direct the beam from one port to a beamsplitter using a 90 degree mirror
+ 2. Direct the beam from one port to a beamsplitter using a 45 degree mirror
-     - Place a wedge just after the transmitted and reflected arm
+ 3. Place a wedge just after the transmitted and reflected arm
-     - Using the alignment target, make sure the transmitted beam is aligned to the target with the 90 degree mirror
+ 4. Using the alignment target, make sure the transmitted beam is aligned to the target with the 90 degree mirror
-     - Now do the same on the reflected path using the beamsplitter
+ 5. Now do the same on the reflected path using the beamsplitter
-     - Place a flat mirror on each arm
+ 6. Place a flat mirror on each arm
-     - Looking at the output of the beamsplitter, you should see two beams.
-Make sure both ar aligned to the target just after the beamsplitter
+ 7. Looking at the output of the beamsplitter, you should see two beams.
+Make sure both ar aligned to the target just after the beamsplitter.
+If not, use the flat mirrors to align both beams to the target just after the beamsplitter.
-     - Now let the beam travel to a flat surface further away (e.g. the wall or a board) -- you should see two dots
+ 8. Now let the beams both travel to a flat surface further away (e.g. the wall or a board) -- you might see two dots
-     - Overlap the two dots using a slight adjustment of the beamsplitter -- you will notice interference flickering when they overlap
+ 9. Overlap the two dots using a slight adjustment of the beamsplitter -- you will notice interference flickering when they overlap
-     - Now direct the beam toward a detector periscope, making sure it is aligned to the target as you go
+ 10. Now direct the beam toward a detector periscope, making sure it is aligned to the target as you go
-     - Optimize the coupling to the detector for the alignment laser
+ 11. Optimize the coupling to the detector for the alignment laser
-     - Turn the alignment laser off and repeat this step for the single-photon source
+ 12. Turn the alignment laser off and repeat this step for the single-photon source
-     - Check that both arms are well aligned, tweaking the end mirror of each arm if necessary, by blocking one at a time and looking at the detector response
+ 13. Check that both arms are well aligned, tweaking the end mirror of each arm if necessary, by blocking one at a time and looking at the detector response

 :::{figure-md} fig-t3e1-lab-michelson-setup
 <img src="FIGURES/T3E1-LAB-entanglement-interference/aim-3-michelson-setup.jpg" alt="QK Michelson Setup" class="bg-primary mb-1" width="800px">